 To be eligible to apply, applicants must satisfy the following criteria:

-The EMDP admits 50 students a year from eligible non-selective state schools in Greater London, but may offer up to 5 places (maximum) each year to RO participants from any non-selective state school in the UK who meet all eligibility criteria and are successful at interview.
+The EMDP admits 50 students a year from eligible non-selective state schools in Greater London but may offer up to five places (maximum) each year to RO participants from any non-selective state school in the UK who meet all eligibility criteria and are successful at interview.

 Please note that candidates taking part in RO who are attending an A level school or college in Greater London must also be attending an EMDP-eligible A level school/college.
-Eligible schools are listed in the "Overview" section of the online prospectus.
+Eligible schools are listed in the "Entry requirements" section of the online prospectus.

-If you successfully complete the Realising Opportunities (RO) programme your application to the EMDP at King’s will receive additional consideration when short-listing for interview.
-This is dependent on you meeting the schools eligibility criteria and some additional admissions criteria for this programme, specifically that you have been in non-selective, state schools since the age of 11, that you have achieved at least a grade B in Maths and English at GCSE, that you are completing three A levels including Biology and Chemistry, and that you have sat the UKCAT.
+If you successfully complete the RO programme your application to the EMDP at King’s will receive additional consideration when short-listing for interview.
+This is dependent on you meeting the schools’ eligibility criteria and some additional admissions criteria for this programme, specifically that you have attended only non-selective, state schools since the age of 11, that you have achieved at least a grade B in Maths and English at GCSE, that you are completing three A levels including Biology and Chemistry, and that you have sat the UKCAT.

 RO candidates who want to apply to the EMDP should also be able to demonstrate evidence of "commitment to community" in their UCAS statement: this could be in the form of regular voluntary work at school or within the wider community.
 We would also like candidates to have taken up all opportunities available to them through RO for attending medically-themed outreach events, and would ask for evidence of that in your UCAS statement.

 RO candidates who are successful at interview will be expected to achieve at least BBB at A level.